eddycyu/eddycyu/notes.md

 permalink: /notes/
 ---

-The following notes contain short and concise solutions to various programming questions.
+The following notes contain short and concise recipes to various programming questions.
 They serve as a knowledge base and can be used as a quick reference by the experienced developer and as a high-level
 introduction by the novice developer.